 Preach The Word.

 This sermon was delivered at The Iron Hall Assembly in Belfast, Northern Ireland, by Pastor David Legge.
-It was transcribed from the first recording in his 'Little Women' series, entitled "Rahab" - Transcribed by Andrew Watkins, Preach The Word.
+It was transcribed from the first recording in his 'Little Women' series, entitled "Rahab" - Transcribed by Preach The Word.